Biden announces humanitarian aid deal for Gaza

 “Israel agreed the humanitarian assistance can begin to move from Egypt to Gaza,” Biden said.

-Biden said the $100 million in U.S. funding would support more than 1 million displaced and conflict-affected Palestinians, including emergency needs in Gaza.
+Biden said the $100 million in U.S. funding would support more than 1 million displaced and conflict-affected Palestinians, including by filling emergency needs in Gaza.

-The White House said in a statement following Biden’s remarks that the U.S. would provide the assistance via the United Nations and international NGO’s.
+The White House said in a statement following Biden’s remarks that the U.S. would provide the assistance via the United Nations and international nongovernmental organizations.

 “We will continue to work closely with partners in the region to stress the importance of upholding the law of war, supporting those who are trying to get to safety or provide assistance, and facilitating access to food, water, medical care, and shelter,” the statement read.